hrmsk66/terraformify/README.md

 terraformify service <service-id>
 ```

-**Note:** The tool replaces sensitive values in `main.tf` with variables and stores the values in `terraform.tfvars`, but only those marked as **Sensitive** in the Fastly Terraform provider’s schema.
-If your configuration contains other sensitive information, be sure to replace them as well before committing the files to the version control system.
+terraformify replaces sensitive values in `main.tf`, attributes marked as **Sensitive** in the Fastly provider's schema, with variables and stores them in `terraform.tfvars`.
+The tool generates `.gitignore` to prevent `terraform.tfvars` from accidentaly bening committed to Git repos.

 ### Interactive mode